RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis18.jpeg" alt="Description" width="1000">
 </p>

-(MARK START)

 # Mechanics

-After 30+ years the interior mechanics need some care.
-This care is primarily consisting of cleaning and lubrication, but a visual inspection can sometimes reveal that other action is required.
+After 30+ years, the internal mechanics need some care.
+This primarily consists of cleaning and lubrication, but a visual inspection can sometimes reveal that additional work is required.

 ## Cleaning and lubricating the worm gear

 The worm gear is quite full of old grease.
-There is some odd (grease) residue on the middle of the worm grease which almost looks like a... plastic ring?
-But ignoring the old grease the worm gear appear to be in ok mechanical condition.
+There is some odd grease residue in the middle of the worm gear that almost looks like a plastic ring.
+However, ignoring the old grease, the worm gear appears to be in acceptable mechanical condition.
 Below is a picture of the worm gear before cleaning (click to enlarge).

 <p align="center" float="left">
     <img src="Images/Mech01.jpeg" alt="Description" width="500">
     <img src="Images/Mech02.jpeg" alt="Description" width="500">
 </p>

-The worm gear is cleaned with isopropanol.
+The worm gear is cleaned using isopropanol.

 <p align="center">
     <img src="Images/Mech03.jpeg" alt="Description" width="700">
 </p>

-After cleaning, the worm gear is lubricated with some lithium grease.
-This should make the R/W head travel along the worm gear frictionless.
+After cleaning, the worm gear is lubricated with lithium grease.
+This should allow the R/W head to travel along the worm gear frictionlessly.

 <p align="center">
     <img src="Images/Mech04.jpeg" alt="Description" width="700">
 </p>

-Something I recommend is to let the floppy drive itselv smear the grease along the worm gear.
-This is something that can be done during initial tesing (assuming that the drive is at least partly working).
-By using the Amiga Test Kit software you can get the R/W head to travel all the way from track 0 to 79 quite fast several times.
-This will get the lithium grease smeared all along the worm gear.
-[A link to a video showing this can be found here.](https://youtu.be/zGUp7R_3y7c)
+Something I recommend is letting the floppy drive itself smear the grease along the worm gear.
+This is something that can be done during initial testing (assuming that the drive is at least partially working).
+By using the Amiga Test Kit software, you can get the R/W head to travel all the way from track 0 to 79 quite quickly several times.
+This will distribute the lithium grease evenly along the worm gear.
+[A video demonstrating this can be found here:](https://youtu.be/zGUp7R_3y7c)

+(MARK START)

 # Mainboard